JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ## Kotlin compatibility

+> [The Kotlin Compose compiler](compose-compiler.md) will be supported in the 1.6.10 Compose Multiplatform release.
+> This will simplify the Compose plugins setup.
+>
+{type="note"}

 Compose Multiplatform needs a compatible version of Kotlin to work correctly.
 Starting from Compose Multiplatform 1.2.0, Compose Multiplatform supports multiple versions of Kotlin.
 Earlier versions of Compose Multiplatform can only be used with one specific version of Kotlin.
 See the following table for a list of Kotlin releases and the minimum supported